Where can I learn more about the CITRIS Seed Funding program, including past awardees and projects?

 I have an existing CITRIS Seed Award.
 Can I renew my funded project for a second round?

 No. Our awards are intended to provide initial support for promising research, thereby increasing the likelihood that the work can attract follow-on funding from federal, state, industry, and/or philanthropic sources.
 You are welcome to contact us at firstname.lastname@example.org to discuss next steps for your project and possible sources of support.

 How do I acknowledge a CITRIS Seed Award?

-Please use this acknowledgement statement where relevant: “This research was supported by Seed Fund Award [CITRIS-Year-Award#] from CITRIS and the Banatao Institute at the University of California.”
+Please use this acknowledgement statement where relevant: “This work was supported by CITRIS and the Banatao Institute at the University of California.”